-- 10.6 Request documentation must include a complete description of: - a. the procurement, including the nature, scope and, when known, the quantity of the goods and services to be procured and any requirements to be fulfilled, including any technical specifications, conformity certification, plans, drawings, or instructional materials;
+- 10.6 Request documentation must include a complete description of: - a. the procurement, including the nature, scope and the quantity of the goods and services to be procured or, where the quantity is not known, the estimated quantity, and any requirements to be fulfilled, including any technical specifications, conformity certification, plans, drawings, or instructional materials; - b. any conditions for participation, including any financial guarantees, information and documents that potential suppliers are required to submit; - c. any minimum content and format requirements; - d. evaluation criteria to be considered in assessing submissions and, if applicable to the evaluation, the relative importance of those criteria; - e. any dates for the delivery of goods or supply of services, taking into account the complexity of the procurement; and

-- b. any conditions for participation, including any financial guarantees, information and documents that potential suppliers are required to submit; - c. any minimum content and format requirements; - d. evaluation criteria to be considered in assessing submissions; and - e. any other terms or conditions relevant to the evaluation of submissions. - 10.7 However, relevant entities are not obligated to release confidential information, information sensitive to essential security or information that may impede competition. - 10.8 Relevant entities must ensure that potential suppliers and tenderers are dealt with fairly and in a non-discriminatory manner when providing information leading to, or following, an approach to market.
+- f. any other terms or conditions relevant to the evaluation of submissions. - 10.7 However, relevant entities are not obligated to release confidential information, information sensitive to essential security or information that may impede competition. - 10.8 Relevant entities must ensure that potential suppliers and tenderers are dealt with fairly and in a non-discriminatory manner when providing information leading to, or following, an approach to market.
 Relevant entities must promptly reply to any reasonable request from a potential supplier for relevant information about a procurement, and when responding to such enquiries must avoid a potential supplier, or group of potential suppliers, gaining an unfair advantage in a competitive procurement process.